profproix/Jest/Readme.md

 ## Understanding Unit Tests

-Unit tests are small, focused tests that check one piece of code at a time.
+Unit tests are **small, focused tests** that check one piece of code at a time.
-They let you verify that each function or module behaves exactly as intended,
+They help you verify that each function or module behaves as intended, which is especially useful when you’re tracking down bugs.

-which is especially useful when you’re trying to track down bugs.
+When a unit test fails, you can follow the test directly to the malfunctioning code to identify and fix the issue, or follow a trail of erros to the source.

 ### Test Structure